ZGerber/taRemind/README.md

 Then follow the prompts.
 Contacts can be released from multiple meetings at the same time.

 #### Start the scheduler
-The final action is "start"
+The final command is "start"
 ```bash
 taremind.py start
 ```